 How to Make Puffy Paint Dry Fast

 Puffy paints allow you to create specialized designs on different surfaces, including wood, fabrics, and paper.
 There are many ways on how to dry puffy paint faster.
 Aside from taking the painted item in a sunny location outdoors, one of the most popular is using a heat gun to dry paint.
 Once dried, you can heat set.
 To do this, place a pressing cloth over the painted surface.
 Then, press it with an iron set on medium heat.

-The best way to dry paint greatly depends on the type of paint you’re using and the surface being worked on.
+The way to dry paint greatly depends on the type of paint you’re using and the surface being worked on.
 It’s always great to have knowledge on which paint dries the fastest and which one needs the intervention of a drying medium for better results.

 Nonetheless, while paints vary on their drying properties, there are some techniques to cut the drying time and ensure the success of your painting project.
 One is choosing a quick drying paint for wood, concrete, canvass, or fabric.
 Another very important tip (regardless of the type of paint you are using) is ensuring proper ventilation.
 You want air to freely circulate in the area, keep it warm, and lower the humidity levels.

-Hopefully, this guide on how to make paint dry fast helps you make your next house painting project easier, smoother, and successful!
+Hopefully, this guide on how to make paint dry fast s you make your next house painting project easier, smoother, and successful!